keenan-smith-data/Senpai-Eeyore/README.md

 👋 Hey,

 I'm Keenan.
 I am a self-taught autistic R Data Scientist :mage: I also have a Systems/Mechanical Engineering (non-software) background.
+This is my personal account so my day-to-day work will not be displayed here.

 My Languages:
 - Preferred Language: R